shakacode/shakacode-website/_posts/2015-11-26-success-the-shakacode-way.md

 is how we [find new team members](http://www.shakacode.com/about/#work-with-us).

 ## An Inspiring Story
 One of my first hires, Dylan, exemplifies ShakaCode's values.

-Dylan grew up in Maui, where his high school valued surfing more than anything academic!
-Immediately after high school, Dylan became a police officer and focused much of his energies on fun outdoor activities in Maui such as surfing, kite-surfing, and mountain biking.
-Luckily, the police force told Dylan that he needed a college degree to get promoted!
-Dylan quickly discovered that he **LOVED** computers!
-Dylan then pursued a successful career in providing support and management for computer networks.
+After coming out of high school on Maui, surfing was valued more than anything academic.
+Rather than attending college, Dylan got a job and focused most of his energies on fun outdoor activities in Maui such as surfing, kite surfing, and mountain biking.
+Dylan soon discovered his job required a college degree for promotion.
+At community college, Dylan quickly discovered he **LOVED** computers!
+After college, Dylan pursued a successful career in support and management of computer systems and networks.

 However, this did not satisfy Dylan's insatiable thirst and passion for technology.
 He told me that he could see that much of his job would be automated by software, so he had better learn to code!

 Over many years, I've offered to share my love for computer programming with friends, telling them that it's the best job ever for a surfer in that you can